etiennestuder/gradle-jooq-plugin/README.md

 Depending on the type of database that is accessed to derive the jOOQ Java sources, the corresponding driver must be put on the plugin classpath.

-The jOOQ plugin is hosted at [JCenter](https://bintray.com/etienne/gradle-plugins/gradle-jooq-plugin).
+The jOOQ plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-jooq-plugin).

 ## Gradle 1.x and 2.x
 To use the jOOQ plugin with versions of Gradle 1.x and 2.x, apply the plugin in your `build.gradle` script: